Lcbx/BytecodeLang/README.md

 ## What is this ?

 This is a bytecode-based interpreted language that i have worked on and off since mid-2018.
-It is made of an interpreter VM  in c++ and a compiler in python.
+It is made of a stack-based VM  in c++ and a compiler in python.
-Right now the interpreter can load and interpret various instructions and should be np-complete.
-The compiler is not really there yet.
+Right now the interpreter and compiler are at the "fancy calculator" stage.

-*note :*  to ensure that the bytecode is guaranteed to match between the compiler and interpreter, i use a script ([opcodes.py](https://github.com/Lcbx/BytecodeLang/blob/master/opcodes.py)) that generates a c++ header file (opcodes.h) from the compiler definitions.
-Though i should separate the compiler and interpreter source files one of these days for clarity.
+*note :*  to ensure that the bytecode is guaranteed to match between the compiler and interpreter, i use a script ([opcodes.py](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/opcodes.py)) that generates a c++ header file (opcodes.h) from the compiler definitions.

 ## Where is it going ?